amysahoo/amysahoo.github.io/index.md

 #### Follow my Social Media at:

+ Each icon below is hyperlinked to the social media account associated, so feel free to just click on the icons to access each profile.
+Listed underneath are the links to each account (in order so also feel free to copy and paste those in to your browser).
+Note that there are two separate Instagram accounts, one for my personal use and one for my art.
  <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

 <!-- display the social media buttons in your README -->